Sov3rain/unity-standalone-file-browser/README.md

 ## Installation

-Open the Package Manager window, then click on the "+" icon in the top left corner, then select the "Add Package from git URL..." and paste this URL:
+Open the Package Manager window, then click on the "+" icon in the top left corner, then select the "Add Package from git URL..." and paste one of the following URL:

+Install latest version (not recommended):

 `https://github.com/Sov3rain/unity-standalone-file-browser.git?path=/Assets/UniStandaloneFileBrowser`